Change Control in a Validated LMS Environment: The Basics

 2.)
 What is the severity of impact of the problem/issue and the proposed change?

 3.)
-What is the detectability of the problem/issue and the proposed change?
+What is the visibility of the problem/issue and the proposed change?

 The answers to these questions will determine the risk of the fix or update.
 A change considered high risk would likely require more detailed testing and verification compared to something classified as low risk.
 The difference could mean a lengthy test script compared to just a screenshot attachment.